mcecode/mce.codes/src/content/notes/how-to-caddy-on-openbsd.md

    ```

    **Note:** These are only example commands, maybe you want to transfer the
-   files using rsync or you may want to automate the whole thing via CI/CD, you
+   files using rsync, automate the whole thing with CI/CD, or manually place the
-   do you.
+   files via sneakernet, you do you.

 3. Create log directory for Caddy: